whyhowie/RokuPyRemote/README.md

 # RokuPyRemote

 > **Disclaimer:** This project is not affiliated with, endorsed by, or associated with Roku, Inc. It has only been tested on a **TCL 43S517** Roku TV.
 It should work with any Roku device that supports the External Control Protocol, but your mileage may vary.
+>
+> This project exists because there are no free Roku remote options on the Windows Store.
+That said, I won't be actively maintaining or fixing bugs beyond my own use case -- it works on my TV, and I don't have access to other models to test against.
+Bug reports and PRs are welcome, but no guarantees on turnaround.

 A desktop remote for Roku TVs built with Python and tkinter, using Roku's [External Control Protocol (ECP)](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md).